 At Southwest, we have a quick, easy, and efficient boarding process.
 First, check in to get assigned a boarding group (A, B, or C) and a boarding position (1 - 60).
 The earlier you check in, up to 24 hours prior to your flight, the earlier your assigned spot in line will be.
 When your group is called, stand by the column with your number on it until it’s your turn to board.

 An adult traveling with a child four years old or younger may board during Family Boarding, which occurs after the “A” group has boarded and before the “B” group begins boarding.
-Those holding an “A” boarding pass and traveling with small children should still board with the “A” boarding group.
-If a child four years old or younger is holding a “B” boarding pass, the child and accompanying adult traveler may board during Family Boarding (between groups “A” and “B”).
+If the child and the adult are both holding an “A” boarding pass, they should both board with the “A” boarding group.

 If you want to guarantee that you’ll be one of the first to board, buy a Business Select® fare to get an A1 - A15 boarding position.
 Rapid Rewards® Members with A-List and A-List Preferred status and Customers who buy EarlyBird Check-In® are also automatically assigned boarding positions ahead of general boarding.